Permissible exposure limit: NIOSH

-The National Institute for Occupational Safety and Health (NIOSH) recommended exposure limit (REL) for noise exposure uses a 3 decibel exchange rate.
-The recommendation for occupational noise exposure is 85 decibels (dBA) for an 8-hour TWA.
-For every 3 dB over 85, the exposure time is cut in half.
-NIOSH reports exposures above this level are considered hazardous.
-NIOSH uses a hierarchy of control to reduce or remove hazardous noise.
+The National Institute for Occupational Safety and Health (NIOSH) publishes recommended exposure limits (RELs), which are not legally enforceable.
+For occupational noise, NIOSH recommends an exposure limit of 85 dBA as an 8-hour-time-weighted average and uses a 3-decibel exchange rate.

 Chemical regulation for permissible exposure limits

 Permissible Exposure Limits are regulatory limits for chemical hazards in a workplace set by OSHA.
 Organizations may implement stricter guidelines for chemical use and exposure, but OSHA guidelines must be followed at the minimum.
 Permissible Exposure Limits are time-weighted average, meaning that a worker may be exposed to higher concentrations of the chemical at different times of the work shift.

 Many factors contribute in establishing Permissible Exposure Limits.
 Threshold Limit Values (TLVs), often determined by the American Conference of Governmental Industrial Hygienists (ACGHI), is a key component in determining the PEL.
 Other things that contribute to determining the PEL are toxicity and particle size.

 PELs for chemicals are measured in mg/M^{3} (milligrams per cubic meter).
-Mg/M^{3} is used to measure pollutant’s mass in the air.
+Mg/M^{3} is used to measure pollutant's mass in the air.
 PELs compliance is monitored through direct reading measurement tools, various sampling methods, and measuring biological markers in workers.
 Sampling for biological markers may include sampling urine and blood.
 Direct measurement tools, such as Q-Trak, and indirect measurement tools such as gas chromatography can be used for air sampling.

+Limitations and criticism

+Many OSHA permissible exposure limits have been criticized as outdated because many were adopted shortly after the Occupational Safety and Health Act of 1970 and have not been fully updated.

+A major limitation is that PELs are not based only on health effects.
+Regulatory agencies must also consider feasibility and cost, which can result in limits that are less protective than newer recommendations.
+Workers are often exposed to multiple hazards at the same time, while PELs are usually created for individual substances.
+This can make real-world exposure more complex than the limits suggest.

+Despite these limitations, PELs remain an important part of workplace safety regulations in the United States and are used alongside updated guidance from OSHA and NIOSH.